 Racoons, skunks, foxes, bats, coyotes, bobcats

 We recommend not handling any of these species unless you have experience.
 If you feel that the animal must receive attention immediately, please call Alaqua.
 DO NOT attempt to handle an adult by yourself.
-If bitten or scratched at any point seek medical attention immediately, as rabies is a life-threatening disease that can cause death if not treated promptly.
+If bitten or scratched at any point, seek medical attention immediately as rabies is a life-threatening disease that can cause death if not treated promptly.

 Signs of Rabies:

-- Not ambulating normally
+- Not moving or walking normally

 - Non-aggressive or overly aggressive